-- Antibiotics – people who are on antibiotics have a higher risk of developing oral thrush.
+- Antibiotics: People who are on antibiotics have a higher risk of developing oral thrush.
 Antibiotics may destroy the bacteria that prevent the Candida from growing out of control.

-- Steroid medication – long-term use of steroid medication can increase the risk of oral thrush.
+- Steroid medication: Long-term use of steroid medication can increase the risk of oral thrush.

-- Weakened immune system – people with weakened immune systems are more likely to develop oral thrush.
+- Weakened immune system: People with weakened immune systems are more likely to develop oral thrush.

-- Smoking – heavy smokers are more at risk, the reasons behind this are unclear.
+- Smoking: Heavy smokers are more at risk of developing oral thrush.
+The reasons behind this are unclear.